 These are the tales that Dr. Watson wrote, but he never published.

 Watson's great-great-grandson James Innes Watson has inherited all

-not publish some of his works are varied, but largely because they are
+publish some of his works are varied, but largely because many are

-of Europe from the Victorian and Edwardian eras, the British Police
+royalty of Europe from Victorian and Edwardian eras, the British Police

 Special Branch, the fledgling British Secret Service, and the original

 Mafia of New York ("the Black Hand").

 The tales also reveal much that readers could not previously have known